Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - The player interprets that feedback and acts again.

-If a player cannot input reliably, or cannot receive feedback clearly, they are locked out of that loop entirely.
+If a player cannot input reliably, or cannot receive feedback clearly, they are effectively locked out of this loop.

-Accessibility work is about restoring that loop.
+Game accessibility testing focuses on restoring this loop.
 Not removing challenge.
 Not lowering difficulty.
 Removing unnecessary barriers that prevent participation.

 Instead of asking “Does this feature technically work?”
 I now ask “Can players actually access this interaction loop?”